LucasDelfino92/morrowindsharp/mw2.md

 There are a couple of notes here:

 - We will generated Merged Objects.ESP in a moment.
 For this process, make sure you deactivate all bolded plugins.
+- The Adamantium Armor Integrated and Expansions Integrated plugins (and related patches) shouldn't be used together.
+Choose one mod (and patches) or the other.
 - The plugins from **Remiros' Groundcover** should only be enabled when generating Distant Land in MGE XE, and disabled when playing the game.
 </details>